Helpful Information (For teachers and parents)

 A: This is a two-part answer – please read both parts.

 Part 1: The student researcher can be identifiable in the photos.
 However, no straight on face shots are allowed.
 If others are in the photos, he/she must have a photo release from the others in the photo.
 In addition, their faces and such must be blurred in order to make them unidentifiable – especially if they are minors.

-Part 2: As with all Graphs, Tables and pictures on a display, you must acknowledge who made them.
+Part 2: As with all Graphs, Tables and pictures and trademark logos on a display, you must acknowledge who made them.
 For instance: Emily Thompson has graphs that her dad made for her, she simply has a small strip of paper next to it saying “Graph created by John Thompson using Microsoft Word”.
 If the student did all the photography, table creation and graphing displays, a simple table tent or small note at the bottom of the board can state “All graphics, tables and photos by the researcher using Microsoft Excel and iPhone’.
 Without these statements, students will be disqualified by display and safety and not be allowed to compete.
 (Please refer to ISEF rules)

 Q: Do we bring our own tables or will they be provided?
 What about chairs?

 A: Tables are provided for all presenters.
 You will be provided a space that is a little bigger than 3 ft x 3 ft.
 A limited number of chairs will be available.
-If you would like to bring your own chair, please do so.

 Q: Can I have live flowers or plants as part of my display since that is what I studied?